 A new, stand-alone moratorium will prevent creditors from taking enforcement action, to allow the company a formal breathing space to propose and pursue a rescue plan.

-The moratorium provides a payment holiday for certain types of pre-moratorium debts as well as post-moratorium debts.
+The moratorium provides a payment holiday for certain types of pre-moratorium debts.